FS2020-USER-TESTER/KAP140-MOD-PACKAGE/new-kap140/readme.md

 HTML/Javascript window to control and monitor the autopilot running in the simulator core.
 This MOD provides updated Javascript to correct operation and adjust display elements to match real-world equipment.

+It should be noted that this mod only improves the cockpit display of the KAP140 panel.
+The standard Asobo/Microsoft autopilot controlling the plane is not modified.

 **GOALS**